badlydrawnrob/anki/source/data/data-missing.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What will these two functions produce?
+# What package is `isDigit` from, and what does it do?

 <!-- -------------------------------------------------------------------------